Fixed vs Variable Mortgage Canada: Which Is Better in 2026?

 The biggest downside of fixed mortgages is high break penalties.

 If you need to break your mortgage early, lenders typically calculate penalties using the Interest Rate Differential (IRD) formula.
-This can sometimes cost tens of thousands of dollars, making fixed mortgages less flexible.
+Depending on your lender, remaining term, and the rate gap, IRD penalties can range from a few thousand dollars to well over $10,000, making fixed mortgages less flexible.
+It’s worth asking your lender for a penalty estimate before signing, so there are no surprises later.

 When a Variable-Rate Mortgage Might Be Better